sagemathinc/cocalc-kubernetes/README.md

 This is a free open source AGPL licensed slightly modified version of [cocalc-docker](https://github.com/sagemathinc/cocalc-docker), but for running CoCalc on a Kubernetes cluster.
 There is one pod for the server and one pod for each project.

+## STATUS

+I've updated the images on DockerHub that this uses to the latest version of CoCalc as of **May 12, 2020**.

 ## Installation

 See [server/README.md](./server/README.md) to get going!